thomasmfish/cockpit/doc/config.rst

   several path substutution options: `{user}`, `{year}`, `{date}`, and `{time}`, allowing some customisation beyond a static path.

+user-subdir
+  Defaults to True.
+If True, data will be saved to a subdirectory of the current user's username within the specified data directory.
+This maintains the previous saving behaviour while giving an option to switch it off.

 depot-files
   List of files to use for the device depot.
 See :ref:`depot-config`.